 I started this blog back in 2014 as a freshman at UNC-Chapel Hill trying to figure out how to balance exercise and healthy eating, while making lots of simple recipes in my dorm’s hall kitchen.
 Thankfully, I’m no longer cooking in a dorm, but my goal is still to share delicious, approachable recipes using mostly wholesome ingredients.

-I currently live in Winston-Salem, NC, where I’m about to start my third year of law school at Wake Forest.
-Favorite things include long runs, iced coffee, and anything with peanut butter and dark chocolate!
+I currently live in Winston-Salem, NC, where I’m in my third year of law school at Wake Forest.
+Favorite things include ice cream, long runs, iced coffee, and anything with peanut butter and dark chocolate.

-For me, health is about being active and eating lots of veggies and nutritious foods that I love, but also enjoying some not-so-healthy food sometimes, too.
-I think food should be fun, and I’m a huge believer in enjoying everything in moderation.
-I love the 80/20 concept of enjoying 80% nutritious foods and 20% splurges.
+For me, health is about being active and eating lots of veggies and nutritious foods that I love and also enjoying some not-so-healthy food sometimes, too.
+I love yummy homemade treats and think food should be fun!
+I’m a huge believer in enjoying everything in moderation, and I love the 80/20 concept of enjoying 80% nutritious foods and 20% splurges.

 In addition to the blog, I share lots of quick meals and day-to-day life things on Instagram.
-I love connecting with you through social media, blog comments, and emails.
-Feel free to shoot me a message at email@example.com any time!
+I love connecting with you through social media and blog comments.
+Feel free to email me at email@example.com any time!